steveafrost/steveafrost.com/_posts/2016-08-06-composing-a-crud-app-in-sinatra.md

 date: 2016-08-06 16:00:00 -04:00
 categories: blog
 tags: flatiron-school learning-to-code
-description: "What I learned from creating a few apps in Sinatra"
+description: "What I learned about CRUD from creating a few apps in Sinatra"
 comments: true
 ---